Filed under: 517th, Films, Paratroopers, WWII | Tags: 517th PRCT, GI Film Festival

 There are a number of WWII period films, so definitely expect to hear more from me as we get closer to the date.

-Filed under: 36th, 3rd, 45th, 509th, 517th, 551st, Medal of Honor, Officers, Operation Dragoon, Veterans | Tags: Bill Davis, Darryl Egner, David Grange, Henry Bodson, Lloyd Ramsey, Morton Katz, Richard Seitz, Robert D. Maxwell, Wilburn K. Ross
+Filed under: 36th, 3rd, 45th, 509th, 517th, 551st, Medal of Honor, Officers, Operation Dragoon, Veterans | Tags: Bill Davis, Darryl Egner, David Grange, Henry Bodson, Lloyd Ramsey, Morton Katz, Operation Dragoon, Richard Seitz, Robert D. Maxwell, Wilburn K. Ross

 For the last few years, the Society of the 3rd Infantry Division, Outpost Europe, has hosted an Operation Dragoon commemoration and seminar.
 It’s always a fantastic event.
 We are honored that many veterans attend and provide their insights and remembrances.
 There will be a few veterans I’ve never met as well as others I will be overjoyed to see again.
 It’s truly an event not to be missed.